 Pepper, black freshly ground

 Lay the duck legs on a tray - flesh side upwards - and distribute the rock salt, crushed pepper, garlic, thyme and bay leaves evenly.
 Cover with cling film and marinate overnight (12 hours).

 Wash off the marinade and pat dry with kitchen cloth.
 Place the duck legs skin side down in a saucepan.
 Cover with the melted duck fat, place on the stove and bring the temperature to 85ºC.
 Cook for 2 ¼ hours in a preheated oven until the duck legs are very tender.

 Using a food temperature probe, check the duck fat doesn’t go any higher than 90ºC, just under simmering point.

 Once cooked, leave to cool in the fat and store in the fridge for 2-3 days, which will improve their flavour.

 While the duck legs are cooking, drain and rinse the beans.
 Mix the beans and all the other ingredients in a saucepan.
 Gently simmer the beans on the lowest heat for 50 minutes.

 Taste to see if they are perfectly cooked - the beans should be soft and melting, not powdery.

 Remove the Bay leaf and thyme.

-Mix in the extra virgin olive oil parley and garlic.
+Mix in the extra-virgin olive oil, parsley and garlic.